...

 Stocks are shares of ownership in a company.
 When you buy a stock, you become a part-owner of that company and have the right to receive dividends (if any) and vote on important decisions.

-Stocks can increase or decrease in value depending on the performance and prospects of the company and the demand and supply of the market.
+Stocks can increase or decrease in value depending on the company’s performance and prospects and the market’s demand and supply.

 Stocks are generally considered high-risk, high-reward investments because they can offer high returns but also expose you to high losses.